kintsugi-programmer/god-stack-generative-agentic-ai/README.md

 ### Instructor Background and Teaching Style

-The instructor's name is **Hitesh**.
+The instructor's name is **Hitesh** & Instructor for Coachings & Corporate with 30 years of experience.
 He did engineering in electronics and communications, not computer science, demonstrating that anyone can learn to code.
 He has worked in the Python ecosystem, cybersecurity, iOS development, web development, databases, and JavaScript.
 He currently runs two startups, one of which serves around 22 million users, emphasizing his ability to scale things and write great quality software.

 His specialty is turning the toughest topic into the easiest one.
 He reads a lot of books about teaching mechanisms, how to deliver engaging content, and tech topics like Python and JavaScript.